 The adage that ‘it’s not what you make that matters, but rather what you keep that counts’ speaks to the importance of coordinating your investment plan with your tax plan.
-Most DIY investors fall into several tax traps, including owning mutual funds instead of tax efficient Exchange Traded Funds (ETFs), failing to sell securities that are at are at a loss to write-off on taxes, realizing short term capital gains which are taxed at less favorable ordinary income tax rates, and owning less tax efficient asset classes (bonds) in taxable accounts when they could be owned in tax deferred accounts (IRAs).
-Of course, understanding the tax code is no small feat, and then coordinating those nuances into your investment plan is difficult.
+Most DIY investors fall into several tax traps, including owning mutual funds instead of tax efficient Exchange Traded Funds (ETFs), failing to sell securities that are at a loss to write off on taxes, realizing short term capital gains which are taxed at less favorable ordinary income tax rates, and owning less tax efficient asset classes (bonds) in taxable accounts when they could be owned in tax deferred accounts (IRAs).
+Of course, understanding the tax code is no small feat, and coordinating those nuances into your investment plan is difficult.

 Managing assets during the accumulation phase of life, although not easy, is not nearly as difficult as managing assets during the distribution phase of retirement.
-Where will income come from in your portfolio, what is your ideal asset allocation, which securities should you sell to generate needed proceeds, which accounts (IRA vs Brokerage) should you withdraw from?
+Where will income come from in your portfolio?
+What is your ideal asset allocation?
+Which securities should you sell to generate needed proceeds?
+Which accounts (IRA vs Brokerage) should you withdraw from?
 If you have an annuity or pension income, how should you adjust your investments to account for these realities?

-With the last significant market decline ending in early 2009, DIY investors need to consider what they would do if the markets are down 30,40, or even 50%.
-Do you want to assume that level of risk and responsibility or would you rather shift it to a seasoned professional.
+With the last significant market decline ending in early 2009, DIY investors need to consider what they would do if the markets are down 30, 40, or even 50%.
+Do you want to assume that level of risk and responsibility or would you rather shift it to a seasoned professional?

 Every self-directed portfolio has a shortfall when it comes to providing for your family in the event you suffer an unexpected health event, or even death.
-Having a financial advisor manage your assets puts in place a plan for the inevitable.
+Having a financial adviser manage your assets puts in place a plan for the inevitable.
 Consider your financial adviser an insurance policy that you’re guaranteed to use.